Back to top

 Improved brain function, digestive health and reduced risk in diabetes and heart disease – ginger can offer a number of excellent health benefits.
 Ginger contains gingerol, a natural anti-inflammatory and antioxidant which helps support the immune system through protecting your body from damaging free radicals.
 Increasing your intake of antioxidant rich-foods such as ginger, blueberries and kale may help fight inflammation and boost your immune system.

-Delicious baked whole, loaded with your favourite ingredients, or cut into fries, sweet potatoes are not only extremely versatile but also have immune boosting properties.
+Delicious baked whole, loaded with your favourite ingredients, or cut into fries, sweet potatoes are not only extremely versatile but are also an immunity-boosting superfood.
 Sweet potatoes are rich in vitamin A, vitamin C, fibre and potassium and a number of other essential nutrients.
 This delicious vegetable is one of the richest natural sources of beta-carotene, a natural compound which is converted to vitamin A once digested.

 Research has found Vitamin A is a key nutrient to a healthy immune system, whilst assisting in maintaining healthy mucous membranes which is beneficial for a healthy gut, forming part of a strong immune system.